vippsas/vipps-partner-api/vipps-partner-api.md

 #### Scenario 1: The merchant does not have a Merchant Agreement

-1. The partner prefills the PO using [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a link to the prefilled PO on [portal.vipps.no](https://portal.vipps.no).
+1. The partner pre-fills the PO using [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a link to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
 2. The merchant user uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with a page informing them that they need to sign an MA before filling in the PO.
-4. The merchant re-use the link or enter the the prefill from the home page on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO, checks the details in the PO and submits it.
+4. The merchant re-use the link or enter the the pre-fill from the home page on [portal.vipps.no](https://portal.vipps.no) and is presented with the pre-filled PO, checks the details in the PO and submits it.
 5. Vipps processes the PO and sends both the merchant and partner an email when done.
 The partner can also check with the API: